-Another factor to take into account when looking for acting classes in Leeds is the fact that a lot of drama schools offer classes based on age.
+Another factor to take into account when looking for acting classes London is the fact that a lot of drama schools offer classes based on age.

 So, for example, school-age pupils might be taught together, while adults are given their separate classes.